LaunchCodeEducation/java-web-development/docs/_sources/chapters/inheritance/studio.rst.txt

 Implementation
 --------------

+Create a new IntelliJ project.
+Using test-driven development and JUnit, implement the design that you created.
-Code the classes that you designed above in a new IntelliJ project.
-If you like, get some feedback on your design by talking through it with a classmate.
+If you are unsure about your design, get some feedback by talking through it with a classmate before you start coding.

 Putting it all together
 -----------------------